teamniteo/handbook/2_Operations/apps.md

 - **Notify me about**: choose `Direct messages, mentions & keywords`.
 If you still get too many pings, try using `Nothing`.
 Uncheck `Notify me about replies to threads I'm following`.
 - **Sound & appearance**: check `Mute all sounds from Slack`, audio pings are extremely distracting.
 Uncheck `Bounce Slack's icon when receiving a notification`, another really annoying distraction.

-When you need time for undistracted work we encourage you to quit Slack completely.
+When you need time for undistracted work we encourage you to **quit Slack completely**.
 Make sure that other Niteans that depend on your feedback know that you're away.
 But unless there's a fire, a few hours of uninterrupted will only benefit everyone.

 ## Signal